mvanveen/postbase/README.md

 # Usage

 Default logging behavior works on port 80 and logs to `requests.sql`.
-All logging goes to std out by default.
+All logging goes to standard output by default.

 ```bash
 $ ./postbase